WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 * Get a testing script started
 * I think now is a good time for me to learn some more about network neuroscience

+* KW: These all sound great - if you want to implement anything with the GAP study data that would be super fun, but keeping on in this general direction is perfect.

 #### Where do you need help from Kirstie?

 * not sure, maybe with network neuroscience resources?
 I've been using the book and reading list
+  * KW: I think I need to get you some feedback on the blog post because that would be great to ship out and there are a few edits I'd like to see.
+Totally my fault that they're not submitted yet :eye_roll:

 #### Any other topics